I use SheetJS (xlsx) to load Excel files in JavaScript (TypeScript).

 value acquisition

-Values are obtained in units of cells, addressed in A1
+Values are obtained in units of cells, addressed in A1 notation.

 Values are returned in JSON.